superlistapp/super_sliver_list/README.md

 ## Advanced

-Very roughtly speaking `SuperSliverList` works by estimating the extent of items that are outside of viewport and when these items are scrolled into view the scroll position is transparently adjusted to account of the difference between estimated and actual extents.
+Very roughtly speaking `SuperSliverList` works by estimating the extent of items that are outside of viewport and when these items are scrolled into the cache area the scroll position is transparently adjusted to account of the difference between estimated and actual extents.
 On small lists this difference may result in scrollbar movement not being perfectly aligned with list movement. `SuperSliverList` provides two ways to rectify this:

 ### Improve extent estimation